alpertunga-bile/prompt-markdown-parser/README.md

     - [Generator Examples](https://github.com/alpertunga-bile/prompt-markdown-parser#generator-examples)

 # Updates (DD/MM/YY)
+## Update Date : 28/01/2024
+- The cursor updates in the CivitAITab and CLICivitai files are changed.
+If the nextCursor is not available in the json file, it adds to itself the total image count in the json file.
+The nextCursor is not available error may be occured if you do not use Newest for the sort variable so this update was made to fix this bug.

 ## Update Date : 18/11/2023
 - CivitAI tab and CLI functionality is updated based on the update of the CivitAI REST API.
 - Refactoring code base is done.